Where to take your Teenagers on Holiday

 Fishing – Crail Harbour tends to be used by local boats and shell-fishermen, but if you go to Anstruther Harbour you are more likely to find details of day fishing trips (not all of them have websites).
 One such trip is aboard the Aspire III with seasoned fisherman, Iain Gatheram.
 Shadow-Marine Charters offer full and half-day sea fishing.
 Historic boat Britannia also offers fishing trips from Anstruther.

-Archery – Inspired Falconry at Hammer Inn, Crail offers experiences with birds of prey which you may exciting.
+Archery – Inspired Falconry at Hammer Inn, Crail offers experiences with birds of prey which you may find exciting.
 In addition, the owner, Steve Brazendale, also offers archery sessions for you to try a new skill.
 Archery is offered for all ages from 7 upwards.

 Find out more about Outdoor Activities for Teenagers in Fife